There are lots of pricing strategies for business, but which one is the right one for your business?

 At least price skimming is a better strategy than the penetration pricing strategy of starting low.
 This way you’re getting some profit at the start when you need it most.

-Although usually when big companies are doing this, it’s a bit dodgy because they’re using a temporary monopoly to gather up as much profit as possible in the short term.
-Think about when Apple sold the first Ipads at very high prices.
+Although usually when big companies are doing this, it can be a bit dodgy.
+They’re using a temporary monopoly to gather up as much profit as possible in the short term.
+Think about when Apple sold the first IPads at very high prices.
 Or when they charge £764 for an iPad Pro in gold!

-Price skimming also isn’t much use to a small business because it only works if you’ve got enough money to do a huge marketing campaign to establish market leadership.
+Price skimming also isn’t much use to a small business because it only works if you’ve got enough money to do a massive marketing campaign to establish market leadership.

 And why would you go into a market where you know that others are going to copy you and offer the same thing immediately?